DunHouGo/DunHouGo/README.md

 -->

 <h2 align="center">
-	Use the plugin manager to update and install plugins, all the plugins still FREE.<br/>
+	Use the plugin manager to update and install plugins, all the plugins are personal FREE.<br/>

 </h2>

-<h3 align="center">Plugins not update on Github any more ( renderEngine is active update )
+<h3 align="center">If you want to push your free plugins to the manager, feel free to contact me
 </h3>
 <div align="center">